fershibli/slots-react/readme.md

 This project is licensed under the [MIT License](LICENSE).

-Enjoy playing the React Slot Machine game!
+Enjoy playing the React Slots Machine game!